 - 98% of the LCSNW foster youth graduate from high school.

 - In the last three years 90% of the foster youth high school graduates have entered community colleges or universities.
 71% of the graduates received the Washington State Governor’s Scholarship for Foster Youth.

 International Counseling and Community Services

-- The Family Support Centers have expanded to a larger space in their Latino Family Center enabling them to provide increased critical basic needs services and increased programming.
+- The Family Support Centers have expanded to include a Family Support Center in Granit Falls enabling them to provide increased critical basic needs services and increased programming in Snohomish County.
 In addition, they have expanded services in rural communities, providing basic needs assistance, the Healthy Family Project, ACES (Adverse Childhood Experiences) Trainings, access to computer labs and more.

-- Foster parents to provide a permanent or respite for a child in need.
+- Loving foster parents to provide a forever home or respite for children in need.